grownjs/jamrock-guide/docs/command-line.md

 Options:

-  --uws      Will use uWebSockets.js instead of native HTTP (nodejs only) --port     The port number to bind the web-server --host     The host address to bind the web-server --redis    Enable redis for sessions and pub/sub events
+  --src      Directory of *.html files to compile (default is ./src) --dest     Destination for compiled files (default is ./dest) --watch    Enable file-watching on the web-server

-  --src      Directory of *.html files to compile (default is ./src) --dest     Destination for compiled files (default is ./dest)
+  --port     The port number to bind the web-server --host     The host address to bind the web-server

-  --watch    Enable file-watching on the development web-server --unocss   Enable stylesheet pre-compilation with UnoCSS
+  --uws      Use uWebSockets.js instead of native HTTP (nodejs) --redis    Enable redis for sessions and pub/sub events --unocss   Enable stylesheet pre-compilation with UnoCSS

   --dts      Produce the .d.ts definitions from web-server routes